MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/v8/go-mobile/get-started/use-cortana-voice-commands.md

   - D365CE
   - D365Sales
 ---
-# Use Cortana voice commands in Dynamics 365 for Customer Engagement apps for phones
+# Use Cortana voice commands in Dynamics 365 for phones

 [!INCLUDE[cc-applies-to-update-8-2-0](../../../../includes/cc_applies_to_update_8_2_0.md)]